tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 1. TF > 1.12: MKL inference will fail ([issue](https://github.com/tensorflow/tensorflow/issues/24650)).
 1. TF > 1.12: Horovod training will fail ([issue](https://github.com/tensorflow/tensorflow/issues/25946)).
    Latest tensorpack will apply a workaround.

+This implementation contains workaround for some of these TF bugs.
+However, note that the workaround needs to check your TF version by `tf.VERSION`, and may not detect bugs properly if your TF version is not an official release (e.g., if you use a nightly build).